In late May, closest Mercury-Venus conjunction until 2033

-Category: Space Hits: 7Although it’ll be the closest visible Mercury-Venus conjunction until November 5, 2033, the planet Mercury will be so faint that you’ll probably need an optical aid to see it.
+Category: Space Hits: 9Although it’ll be the closest visible Mercury-Venus conjunction until November 5, 2033, the planet Mercury will be so faint that you’ll probably need an optical aid to see it.

 Late May 2021 presents the closest visible conjunction of the planets Mercury and Venus until November 5, 2033.
 No matter where you live worldwide, it’s to your advantage to find an unobstructed horizon in the direction of sunset.
 Watch for the planetary pair low in your western sky as evening dusk is ebbing toward night.
 Look for Venus, the much-brighter planet, to be visible to the eye alone some 30 to 40 minutes (if not sooner) after sunset.